What you need to know about your scholarship?

 - When will you receive payments?

-You should be aware of when you should receive payments and contact the Scholarships Office (or the area which awarded the scholarship) to find this out.
+You should be aware of when you should receive payments and contact the Scholarships and Financial Support Service (or the area which awarded the scholarship) to find this out.
 Many of our scholarships are paid in the first few weeks after the semester census date.

 - How will you receive payment?

-You need to supply your bank account details to the Office when you receive a scholarship.
-If you change your bank account, and expect to receive more payments you should notify the Office straight away.
+You need to supply your bank account details to the Scholarships and Financial Support Service when you receive a scholarship.
+If you change your bank account, and expect to receive more payments you should notify our office straight away.

 - What are your obligations?